1. Define a one-term project in the domain of artificial intelligence, either yourself, or with help of your supervisor;

 Organization and Location

-We have the final seminar scheduled on May 27th, between 13:15 and 17:00, using Zoom.
+We have the final seminar scheduled on May 25th, between 10:15 and 15:00, in E:2116.
 Each group will some 12 minutes (plus up to 3 minutes for discussion) to present their results, so please plan your presentation carefully: what problem have you tried to solve, with what method, what are the results, what is your conclusion.
 Make the presentation as attractive as you personally would like someone else's presentation to be.
 You may use the provided LU PowerPoint format file (choose 4:3 or 16:9 ratio), or something similar.
 Please make sure your presentation is in English, as some of the course participants do not know Swedish.
 Please read the presentation guidelines here before you give your talk: here [local copy] or Simon Peyton Jones' How to give a good research talk.

 In the presentation, you will shortly describe the background, your system (architecture and outline of your algorithms), and results.
 You should provide some kind of evaluation and ideally show a demonstration.